lshqqytiger/ZLUDA/README.md

   export USE_EXPERIMENTAL_CUDNN_V8_API=OFF
   ```

-  When running use the following environment variable:
+  When running, use the following environment variable:

   ```
   DISABLE_ADDMM_CUDA_LT=1